 I am not telling you everything.
-However, I also at a certain time worked on Wall Street as an assistant to the Vice Chairman of Smith Barney and, swiftly thereafter, uptown at the Union Theological Seminary as assistant to Black Liberation Founder Reverend Dr. James H Cone.
+However, I also at a certain time worked on Wall Street as an assistant to Head of Investment Banking of Smith Barney and, swiftly thereafter, uptown at the Union Theological Seminary as assistant to Black Liberation Founder Reverend Dr. James H Cone.
 I encouraged Dr. Cone to visit a prison, as he had never been inside one, and I had been inside several to visit family.

-It was hard to find work in New Zealand after being the assistant to the Vice Chairman of Smith Barney for two years.
+It was hard to find work in New Zealand after being the assistant to the Head of Investment Banking at Smith Barney for two years.
 The agency I applied to was not impressed that I had no formal qualifications in Microsoft Word.
 I ended up living mostly on book reviews.
 There was also the matter of the Tawa Library but as I said, I don’t have to tell you everything.

 My favorite city is Madrid and my favorite place where I now live, at least part of the time: Irondequoit, New York on Lake Ontario.

 Also, I read poetry for Tin House.
 Tin House is the best!